zyxcathy119/Northwest-ShuttleHub/README.md

-# Climbing Website Development
+# Northwest Shuttlehub: Member Match System for Northwest Badminton

 ## Project Scope

 A responsive web platform designed for managing personal profiles, reserving courts, and matching players for badminton sessions.
-The site will allow members to easily create accounts, book times, and organize matches.
+The site will allow members to easily create profiles, book times, and organize matches.
 Matchmaking and reservation management are central features.

----

 ## Target Users

-- **Members** of the badminton academy who want to manage their reservations.
-- **Teammates/Players** who want to find available match slots with others.
+- **Members** of the badminton academy who want to find available match slots with others.

----

 ## Features